microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/Update-MgEducationSynchronizationProfileStatus.md

 ```

 ### -StatusMessage
-Status message for the current profile's synchronization stage.
+Status message for the synchronization stage of the current profile.

 ```yaml
 Type: System.String